Heavybullets8/heavy_script/README.md

 ```
 <br >

-### Update with your Cron Job
+### Update with the scripts built-in option

-Here, we will update the script prior to running it, incase there is a bugfix, or any new additions to the script

-**Cron Job Command**
 ```
-git -C /mnt/speed/scripts/heavy_script pull && bash /mnt/speed/scripts/heavy_script/heavy_script.sh -b 14 -rsup
+bash heavyscript --self-update -b 14 -supr
 ```
-> The important command here is the `git -C /PATH/TO/HEAVY_SCRIPT_DIRECTORY pull`
+> The important argument here is the `--self-update`, you can still use all of your same arguments with this option.

-> This command will allow you to preform a `git pull` on a remote directory, which will ensure your script is udated prior to running it

-> `&&` Is used to run a command AFTER the previous command completed successfully
->> So once the `git -C /PATH/TO/HEAVY_SCRIPT_DIRECTORY pull` command completes, THEN it will run the `bash /PATH/TO/HEAVY_SCRIPT_DIRECTORY/heavy_script.sh -b 14 -rsup` command

 <br >
 <br >